Rohith0750/Elevatelabs/task_5/readme.md

 3. Push everything to GitHub.
 4. Submit the link using the portal.

-Let me know if you want the `requirements.txt` or `.ipynb` template as well.
+Let me know if you want the `requirements.txt` or `.ipynb` template as well .